tharmigaloganathan/ECE9069-Presentation-2/README.md

 However, the number one way to prevent this is to not expose the admin interface of the server to the public in the first place.
 Best practice instead would be to require a VPN to access the interface.
 This was actually warned against by F5 multiple times, but people who haven't listened still remain vulnerable.

 As mentioned earlier, you may still be vulnerable even if you are not using an F5 server.
 If your application contains an external link to a Javascript library for example, and _that_ server is behind a BIG-IP, you may still be vulnerable.
 Again, the number one prevention in this scenario is to use best practices.
-Best practices when using external libaries would be to use subresource integrity, this is a hash that is added to the script.
-This ensures that the browser checks to make sure the has matches each time the library is loaded, if the hash doesn't match, the library won't load altogether and you will remain protected.
-This is an example of what that might look like:
+Best practices when including external libaries would be to use subresource integrity, this is a hash that is added to the script tag.
+This ensures that the browser checks to make sure the hash matches each time the library is loaded, if the hash doesn't match, the library won't load altogether and you will remain protected.
+This is an example of what the script tag might look like with the hash:

 ```
 <script src="https://example.com/something.js" integrity="sha384-oqVuAfap76u8xc" crossorigin="anonymous"></script>